Frequently Asked Questions

 Please reach us at Support@SegProSolutions.com if you cannot find an answer to your question.

-Cost segregation is a tax-saving strategy that allows property owners to accelerate depreciation on components of a building.
+Cost Segregation is a tax-saving strategy that allows property owners to accelerate depreciation on components of a building.
 This leads to larger upfront tax deductions, improving cash flow.
-Typically, buildings are depreciated over 27.5 to 39 years, but with cost segregation, certain elements like fixtures, landscaping, or flooring can be depreciated over 5, 7, or 15 years.
+Typically, buildings are depreciated over 27.5 to 39 years, but with Cost Segregation, certain elements like fixtures, landscaping, or flooring can be depreciated over 5, 7, or 15 years.

-Cost segregation helps property owners accelerate depreciation, leading to larger tax deductions earlier in a property’s life.
+Cost Segregation helps property owners accelerate depreciation, leading to larger tax deductions earlier in a property’s life.
 This can significantly improve cash flow, providing additional funds for reinvestment or operational costs.
-It's particularly beneficial for reducing tax liability on newly acquired or constructed properties, but it can also help existing properties through catch-up adjustments.
+It’s particularly beneficial for reducing tax liability on newly acquired or constructed properties, but it can also help existing properties through catch-up adjustments.

-Any income-generating property can benefit from cost segregation.
+Any income-generating property can benefit from Cost Segregation.
 This includes residential rental properties, commercial buildings, office spaces, industrial facilities, retail stores, and even specialized properties like car washes, gas stations, self-storage, or RV Parks.
 Essentially, if your property is used for business and incurs depreciation, it qualifies.

-Cost segregation can complement a 1031 exchange by allowing you to maximize depreciation on the replacement property.
-After the exchange, a cost segregation study can accelerate depreciation deductions, helping offset any taxable income, thereby optimizing tax deferral benefits.
+Cost Segregation can complement a 1031 Exchange by allowing you to maximize depreciation on the replacement property.
+After the exchange, a Cost Segregation Study can accelerate depreciation deductions, helping offset any taxable income, thereby optimizing tax deferral benefits.

 A Cost Segregation Study must classify property components (e.g., personal property, land improvements) with proper cost allocation and depreciation schedules.
 It should be prepared by a professional using reliable data, follow IRS guidelines, and be defensible in case of an audit.
 The study should be filed promptly or retroactively by using Form 3115.